MisutaKohi/MisutaKohi/README.md

 ### Hi there ☕️☕️☕️

 I'm a graduate student at the University of Pennsylvania studying Computer Science.
-I'm currently focused on computer fundamentals like
+I'm currently focused on the fundamentals like
 Operating Systems, Networking, Algorithms, and more.

 In the future, I plan to study broadly across Data Science disciplines line Computational Linguistics (NLP), Computer Vision, and Artificial